 WAEC subject combination (requirements) for History and Diplomatic Studies

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study History and Diplomatic Studies in Nigeria universities.
 These subjects combination are also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for History and Diplomatic Studies must include:
+The required WAEC subject combination (O level requirement) for History and Diplomatic Studies must include:

 These listed subjects are compulsory for anyone writing WAEC and other O level examinations.
 I will advise you to include a Language in your O level subjects.
 For the record, if you are one of those students seeking admission into any universities, college or polytechnics in Lagos State, Yoruba Language is compulsory for History and Diplomatic Studies.
 So now that you know the compulsory O level subject requirement to study History and Diplomatic Studies, let also look at JAMB UTME and Direct requirements.